SpectraLDS: Provable Distillation for Linear Dynamical Systems: Appendix

-We demonstrate the efficacy of Algorithm \ref{alg:lds_matrix} in fitting the spectral filters with a low initial LDS state dimension.
-We generate $61784$ 1D-LDSs, with $A$'s eigenvalue distribution similar to Figure \ref{fig:alpha_distribution}.
-For each LDS, we then fit it with an STU model with $k = 24$ filters and without an autoregressive term.
-This provides a large set of LDS impulse and STU impulse pairs, which allows us to relate the spectral filters to the LDS impulses.
-As described in Algorithm \ref{alg:lds_matrix}, we choose an initial subset of these LDSs, perform the matrix inversion procedure described in Algorithm \ref{alg:spectralds}, and measure the error.
-We greedily add additional LDS impulses, which corresponds to increasing $h$, to minimize the loss until we reach a desired state dimension.
-In Figure \ref{fig:ReconstructedFit}, we ablate the starting subset size for this procedure and measure the loss.
-Before running this procedure, we filter out any LDS-STU pairs where the STU did not learn the LDS to within a certain threshold.
-This figure does not include the final gradient descent step used to improve the fit, which typically leads to $30\%$ to $50\%$ improvements.
-Figure \ref{fig:filters_fit_sd80} and Figure \ref{fig:eigenvals} leverage an LDS with state dimension 80 and error $1.23\cdot 10^{-12}$.
+We demonstrate the efficacy of the practical algorithm in fitting the Spectral Filters with a low initial LDS State Dimension.
+In Figure \ref{fig:ablate_H}, we ablate the choices of $H$ and $h$ for the practical algorithm.
+We do not fully understand why larger $H$ leads to worse fits for small state dimension.
+Notably, the error quickly becomes no longer human perceptible.
 In this procedure we only aim to fit the $k$ positive spectral filters.
 To fit both the $k$ positive spectral filters and $k$ negative spectral filters, we can achieve the same error with double the state dimension, as described in Appendix \ref{app:eigenvals_lds}.
+With our implementation of sparsity, the resulting hidden dimension will be near but not exactly that requested, which is why each line has different reconstruction dimensions.